biodash/biodash.github.io/content/codeclub/S02E11_shiny_intro/index.md

 1. A section defining the user interface (UI)
 2. A section defining the server
 3. A piece of code that combines the UI and server sections

+Let's talk through some examples to illustrate what a UI and server are.

 ### A Conceptual Example